AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/common-use-cases.md

 ---
 unique-page-id: 18874658
-description: Common Use Cases - Marketo Measure - Product Documentation
+description: Common Use Cases - [!DNL Marketo Measure] - Product Documentation
 title: Common Use Cases
 exl-id: bf271658-9460-4fb2-9a0f-0c7404348421
 ---
 # Common Use Cases {#common-use-cases}

-Below are some common ways to use Marketo Measure Discover to gain valuable insights into your marketing performance.
+Below are some common ways to use [!DNL Marketo Measure Discover] to gain valuable insights into your marketing performance.

 ## Revenue by Channel {#revenue-by-channel}

-To look at the revenue impact of your marketing efforts by channel, navigate to the Overview dashboard of Marketo Measure Discover.
+To look at the revenue impact of your marketing efforts by channel, navigate to the Overview dashboard of [!DNL Marketo Measure Discover].
 By default, the chart and tiles will show closed-won revenue in the past 12 months broken down by marketing channel.
 This data can also be viewed in the CMO dashboard of the Role-Based Views.

 >[!TIP]
 >